 If you or someone else needs immediate medical attention call 000 for Ambulance.

-Sexual misconduct includes: sexual assault, sexual harassment, sexual exploitation and intimidation, stalking, and relationship violence.
+Sexual misconduct includes: sexual harm, sexual exploitation and intimidation, stalking, and relationship violence.

 Bond University takes very seriously its responsibility to respond to sexual harm.

 If you choose to contact us for support please know: